cssaheel/cssaheel.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the Computer Science department at Purdue University, I work under the supervision of Prof. Dongyan Xu and Prof. Berkay Celik.
-My research interests lie in the broad area of system security with a current focus on audit logging, forensic analysis, data provenance, and cyber-physical systems (industrial control systems).
-I specifically focus on designing and building innovative security frameworks through applying causality analysis, machine learning, natural language processing and program analysis techniques.
+I earned my Ph.D. in Computer Science from Purdue University, where I worked under the supervision of Prof. Dongyan Xu and Prof. Berkay Celik.
+My research interests are in the broad area of system security, focusing on audit logging, forensic analysis, data provenance, and cyber-physical systems (industrial control systems).
+My work includes designing and building innovative security frameworks through applying causality analysis, machine learning, natural language processing, and program analysis techniques.

 Publications
 ============